-The Stop Board
+Stop Board

-2. Construction.
-The board shall be white and made of wood or other suitable material in the shape of an arc so that the inner surface aligns with the inner edge of the rim of the circle and is perpendicular to the surface of the circle.
-It shall be placed so that its centre coincides with the centre line of the landing sector (see Rule 187.6, Figure 12), and shall be firmly fixed to the ground or to the concrete surrounding the circle.
+2. The stop board shall be white and made of wood or other suitable material in the shape of an arc so that the inner surface aligns with the inner edge of the rim of the circle and is perpendicular to the surface of the circle.
+It shall be placed so that its centre coincides with the centre line of the landing sector (see Figure 12), and shall be firmly fixed to the ground or to the concrete surrounding the circle.